(With Sweet Whispers Attenuator Advise too! )

 In "Attenuation required in decibels (1-40):" type 20

-Then click on "Calculate resistor values" and scroll down the page to see the part values.
+Then click on "Calculate resistor values" and scroll down the page to see

 Round the value to the nearest part value you can buy.